0xliang/devopsLearning/someRecordBlog/ubuntu20.04Use.md

-# some record for use ubuntu20.04
+# Some record for using ubuntu20.04

 ### use VNC